tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 There is an increase in services which allow you to buy now and pay later (e.g., Klarna).
 In this project, you will examine the individual differences in who uses these types of products.
 For example, do individuals who tend to hoard, rely more on these products?

+## Gender and leadership in Psychology courses

+In this project, you will find out whether gender influences programme leadership for accredited BPS courses.
+Women have been less likely to have been offered leadership positions?
+Is this also the case for acting as a programme leader in psychology?

+## E-sports

+E-sports are a rapidly emerging phenomenon and a million or even billion dollar industry.
+In this area there is room to explore some psychological phenomena, typically documented in regular sports.
+For example:

+* The 'too much talent effect' : If you continue to add excellent players, is there a point after which performance goes down?
+* Is there a 'home advantage'?
+* Does changing a coach work?
+* Are hierarchies in e-sports stable?
+* Do red teams win more than other colours?

 # Projects which I prefer not to supervise.
 <a href="#thesis-introduction">back to top</a>